andymac-2/notepad/_posts/2020-09-03-repeat_yourself.md

 - **I have a function that I think might be big enough that it can be split into parts, but it's borderline.
 Should I split it?**
     - The triviality of a function is subjective.
 If you think that it improves ergonomics, makes the code easier to read, or reduces the possibility of errors compared to writing it inline, do it.
 - **I have a function that could be more generic, should I do it?**
-    - If you don't weaken the postconditions in doing so, or make thefunction too big, then it should be fine.
+    - If you don't weaken the postconditions in doing so, or make the function too big, then it should be fine.
 Caveat: sometimes the function already does it's job and you don't need it to be generic.
 Then it might not be worth the effort.
 - **I have a function where the return type could be made more specific, should I do it?**
     - If you don't weaken the preconditions, or make the function too big, then go ahead.
-- **What about return type polymorphism? doesn't that make code more reusable while making the postconditions weaker?**
+- **What about return type polymorphism?
+Doesn't that make code more reusable while making the postconditions weaker?**
     - Return type polymorphism is equivalent to passing an (often zero sized) type as an argument, therefore weakening the preconditions.
-The three principles do not state whether or not this tradeoff is a good or a bad thing.
+The three principles do not state if this is a good or a bad thing.
 Consider having both a specialized variant, and a generic one for different circumstances.
 - **I have an object that might be too large, should I split it into two?**
     - If at least one of the methods does not need access to the whole object, consider splitting it.
 Exception: delegation, getters/setters.
 - **Is XXX is a good abstraction?**
-    - If you can define the preconditions, postconditions and invariants well, then it should be OK, otherwise: probably not.
+    - If you can define the preconditions, postconditions, and invariants well, then it should be OK, otherwise: probably not.
 - **Is XXX *object* a good abstraction?**
-    - Examine the methods individually, and apply the principles above, If all of the methods individually are OK, then the whole object should be too, assuming that you only access the object through its methods.
+    - Examine the methods individually, and apply the principles above.
+If all of the methods individually are OK, then the whole object should be too.
+This assumes that you only access the object through its methods.

 ## Conclusion

 DRY is a programming principle that has many limitations.
 An often cited limitation is the capacity of DRY to create inefficient abstractions.
 Heuristic solutions have been adopted to try to find a good medium.
 This article presents a different way of deriving DRY from some basic assumptions.
 It also provides three principles for writing abstractions that aim to be reusable.
-These three principles allow programmers to write code with no information about the calling context whilst providing some guarantees that the code can and will be reused as many times as possible.
+This allows programmers to write code with no information about the calling context whilst providing some guarantees that the code can and will be reused as many times as possible.

 ---